AdamJKing/solving-the-crease-pattern/README.md

 * A valid JVM installation ([Java Download](https://java.com/en/download/))
 * The Maven build tool ([Maven download](https://maven.apache.org/download.cgi))

+On a linux system, these dependencies can be installed from the command-line or using your favoured package management tool.

 ## 3 How to Build

-To build the entire application with tests:
+To build the entire application with tests run these commands in the project root:
 ```
 mvn clean install
 ```